bRADg12/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Instead of the envelope, Dalvan is now holding an old, tarnished copper compass.
 While it remains close to the edge of the Barovian valley, its needle trembles strangely even when held still.

-Dalvan's hand holding the compass is splayed out in the direction of a nearby tree, which bears thirteen tally marks and an arrow that points deeper into the woods, along what seems to be a well-traveled footpath.
+Dalvan's hand holding the compass is splayed out in the direction of a nearby tree, whicsh bears thirteen tally marks and an arrow that points deeper into the woods, along what seems to be a well-traveled footpath.

 > [!lore]+ **What Happened to Dalvan?**
 >